Lihat Artikel Lainnya

 • Management control

-Since variable costing reports directly link profit goals to costs, they help managers better control operations.
+Since variable cost reports directly link profit goals to costs, they help managers better control operations.
 These reports show who is responsible for different areas and make it easier to track performance against goals.

 • Budgeting